Set up a Store with Multiple Store Views

 Example configuration

-2. Click the Save Config button to save the configuration.
+2. Click the Save Config.